lixpaulian/stm32f7-uart/README.md

 * The `fcntl` call
 * The USB DCD driver lacks control commands (Baudrate, Stop Bits, CTS/DTR control, etc.); this is however useful only in applications where a Virtual Com Port connects to an UART.

 The driver's API is conceived in a way to be easily integrated in a POSIX environment.
-Since version 2.0 of the UART driver and 0.7 of the UART CDC driver, the API has been changed for a better integration with the POSIX layer of uOS++.
-Both drivers are implementations of uOS++ character devices.
+Since version 2.0 of the UART driver and 0.7 of the UART CDC driver, the API has been changed for a better integration with the POSIX layer of µOS++.
+Both drivers are implementations of µOS++ character devices.

 The POSIX approach to configure a serial port is through the `struct termios` and its related API.
 Unfortunately, the standard newlib for embeded development does not include it.
 The good news is that starting with version 6.3.13 Liviu added initial support for `termios` and friends in µOS++ (see the test example).